 Toshiba presented during the event of CES 2019, its new NVMe SSDs, the Toshiba BG4, which combines the NAND Flash memory and memory controller in a single chip.
 In this way, the size of the M.2 unit is very small.
 Given that the NAND memory used by the new SSD is its new 96-layer 3D TLC memory, it achieves a significant increase in storage size, now reaching up to 1 TB of internal capacity.

-Toshiba already introduced its first NVMe SSD models with 96-layer memory, with its Toshiba XG6 model, in the middle of last year.
+Toshiba already introduced its first NVMe SSD model with 96-layer memory, with its Toshiba XG6 model, in the middle of last year.
 However, the new Toshiba BG4 follows a different path, given that it is capable of condensing the entire storage capacity in very little space.
 In fact, it follows the same philosophy that we could already see with its Toshiba OCZ RC100 SSD.

 The new Toshiba BG4 uses a PCIe x4 connection, which replaces the old PCIe x2 connection used by the old BG3 models of the brand.
-This gives them a very interesting increase in performance since it opens the door to a higher I/O performance in the sequential read and writes operations.
+This gives them a very interesting increase in performance since it opens the door to higher I/O performance in the sequential read and writes operations.
 In fact, according to the demonstration that Toshiba had in its CES pavilion, random operations have doubled compared to the previous generation, the Toshiba BG3.

 The driver of the Toshiba BG4 does not use RAM inside it